MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/auto-install-approved-apps.md

 * Organization users don't have to discover and add apps or individually request admins for access to an app.
 Users receive the Teams app if and when they demonstrate the need through their actions.
 Instead of switching context to browser for web apps or to email for notifications, users get it all within their Teams client.

-## Considerations for and limitations of Auto install approved apps feature
+## Considerations for Auto install approved apps feature

 Before you use the functionality, understand the following considerations: